James Vaughan (footballer, born 1988)

 James Oliver Vaughan (born 14 July 1988) is an English former professional footballer who played as a forward.
-He is currently the Loans Pathway Manager at Everton.
+He is currently the loans pathway manager at Everton.

 Vaughan, who was born in Birmingham, signed his first professional contract with Everton.
 He played for the club between 2005 and 2011, including loan spells at Derby County, Leicester City and Crystal Palace, before signing for Norwich in May 2011.
 He then had a loan spell at Huddersfield Town for the majority of the 2012–13 season, before signing permanent terms on 3 July 2013.
-He spent two-and-a-half seasons with Huddersfield before joining Birmingham City on loan.
+He spent two and a half seasons with Huddersfield before joining Birmingham City on loan.
 The move was made permanent at the end of the 2015–16 season, but his stay was brief, as he joined Bury in August 2016.
 Vaughan played for just a single season at Bury, making 40 appearances and scoring 24 times.
 He completed a move to Championship club Sunderland in July 2017, playing 27 times before leaving to join Wigan Athletic in January 2018.
 He spent time on loan at Portsmouth in 2018–19.

-He has represented England at under-17, under-19 and under-21 age groups, but has since expressed a desire to represent Jamaica at international level.
+He has represented England at under-17, under-19 and under-21 age groups, but later expressed a desire to represent Jamaica at international level.
 He became the Premier League's youngest-ever goalscorer in 2005, and as of 2025 still holds that record.

 Early life

 Born in Birmingham, West Midlands, Vaughan went to Hill West primary school and The Arthur Terry School in Four Oaks.
 He was spotted by Everton's talent scouts at nine years of age while playing in his primary school's football team and joined the club's academy.
-He attended Chesterfield High School in Liverpool while at the academy.
+He attended Chesterfield High School in Crosby while at the academy.
 His father, property developer Dorrington Vaughan, played rugby union for Preston Grasshoppers.

 Vaughan was also a talented young sprinter, running the 100 metres in 11.5 seconds as a 13-year-old, the third-fastest time for his age in Britain.